Skill Substitution, Expectations, and the Business Cycle: Apprenticeships

-\Cref{tab:vocational_decomp} repeats the decompositon analysis for the apprenticeship market.
+\Cref{tab:vocational_decomp} repeats the decomposition analysis for the apprenticeship market.
 For overall contracts, there seems to be a clear difference in the effects of national and state-specific labor market conditions.
-While, consistent with \Cref{tab:vocational_main}, national conditions positively affect the number of new contracts with high school graduates especially, higher state-specific uneployment reduces both the number of total new contracts and to a larger extent the number of contracts with high school graduates.
-The effects are less pronounced after 2008 and differently affect the number of registered applicants.
-Here, both national and state-specific unemployment increases are associated with a higer number of applicants in the following years.
-For the total number of registered position, there is again no significant effect.
+Consistent with \Cref{tab:vocational_main}, national conditions positively affect the number of new contracts with high school graduates.
+In particular, state-specific unemployment reduces both the number of new contracts and the number of contracts with high school graduates.
+After 2008, both state-specific effects are smaller and statistically insignificant, and the effect on total contracts turns positive.
+For the number of registered applicants, both national and state-specific UR increases are associated with a higher number of applicants in the following years.
+For the total number of registered positions, there is again no significant effect.

 Negative effects on overall contracts and positive effects on applicants registering at the BA may very well reflect increased frictions on the apprenticeship market.
-A zero effect on posted positions may still be consistent with this, e.g., when the true demand for apprentices is lower, but more of the remaining positions are posted du to frictions.
-Procyclical effects of state-level labor demnd on the apprenticeship market align with the international evidence (e.g., \cite{luthi2020apprenticeships, brunello2009effect} as discussed above).
-Together with the decomposition results on college enrollment, these effects suggest that national labor demand shocks cause students at the margin between enrollment at a traditional university and other colleges to enroll at other college, while more localized shocks operate at the margin of college going.
+A zero effect on posted positions may still be consistent with this, e.g., when the true demand for apprentices is lower, but more of the remaining positions are posted due to frictions.
+Procyclical effects of state-level labor demand on the apprenticeship market align with the international evidence (e.g., \cite{luthi2020apprenticeships, brunello2009effect} as discussed above).
+Together with the decomposition results on college enrollment, these effects suggest that national labor demand shocks shift students at the margin between academic and applied universities towards applied universities, visible in attainment rather than contemporaneous enrollment, while more localized shocks operate at the margin of college going.